hcs0/hannahsuarez.github.io/_posts/2017-08-13-ethereum-primer.md

 then go through the process of downloading the Ethereum Wallet, syncing with the nodes and so on.

-It takes a long time, so there are plenty of opportunities to read up on Ethereum, watch videos, and so on.
+It takes a long time to sync, so there are plenty of opportunities to read on Ethereum, watch videos, and so on.

-# Obtaining Ethereum
+# Obtaining the stuff

 You can mine, purchase from a marketplace, you may even arrange to do a trade (ie real items, services) in exchange.

-The quickest way to start out is to obtain Ethereum from a marketplace at the exchange rate stated in that marketplace.
+The quickest way to start out is to obtain from a marketplace at the exchange rate stated in that marketplace.

-The other option is mining in which you can either mine with your hardware (own) or dedicated hardware purchase) or use a cloud mining service.
+The other option is mining in which you can either mine with your hardware (own or dedicated hardware purchase) or use a cloud mining service.

 I have bought Ethereum from a marketplace and currently trying out a cloud